tsipkens/atems/README.md

 Imgs = tools.load_imgs('images');  % load the images
 ```

-The output structure contains the image file name and directory; the image itself, with the footer cropped; and the pixel size, read from the image footer.
+The output structure contains the image file name and directory; the  image itself, with and without the footer removed (or `cropped`); and  the pixel size, read from the image footer.
+Alternatively, one can use a file explorer to select the folders by  excluding any arguments:

-> NOTE: The latter two operations make use of the `tools.detect_footer_scale` function, which attempts to interpret the image footer and/or scale using image analysis tools.
-The method is known to work with TEM images taken at the University of British Columbia, where it applies optical character recognition to determine the pixel size from the footer text (stored in the `Imgs.pixsize` field) and crops the footer away.
-Black text on the image may also be readable more generally.
-Alternatively, the user can also call the `tools.ui_scale_bar` function to use a UI to get the pixel size.

-Alternative, to use the file explorer option:

 ```Matlab
 Imgs = tools.load_imgs;  % load the images